Month-End Close Time Benchmarks 2026

 How much does automation reduce close time?

 Comprehensive automation typically reduces close time by 30-40%.
 This includes automated bank reconciliation, invoice processing, journal entry templates, and consolidation tools.
 Partial automation (just reconciliation) still saves 15-20%.
+The key is automating routine items so staff time focuses on exceptions and analysis.

 Should we hire more staff or invest in automation?

 Usually both, but automation first.
 Many companies can close faster without adding headcount by implementing better processes and automation tools.
 However, if your team is chronically overloaded and errors are frequent due to workload, adding staff may be necessary alongside automation.
+The goal is to multiply team effectiveness, not just add capacity.

 How do we convince leadership to invest in close process improvements?